-She is one of the founders and a curator of The Auricle Sonic Arts Gallery in Christchurch, New Zealand, the South Island’s only sonic arts gallery and public multichannel performance space.
-This included the world’s first dedicated wine and sound bar where she curated an “oenosthetic” wine list, in which wines are matched to the current exhibition and the music playing in the space.
+She was one of the founders and a curator of The Auricle Sonic Arts Gallery in Christchurch, New Zealand, the South Island’s only sonic arts gallery and public multichannel performance space.
+This included the world’s first dedicated wine and sound bar where she curated an “oenosthetic” wine list, in which wines were matched to the current exhibition and the music playlist she created for the space.

-As a writer she is actively involved with communicating about sound art and experimental music, she is the co-editor of Writing Around Sound.
-She has written for the likes of the UK’s The Wire magazine, Noisegate sound art journal, Berlin’s Datacide and contributed a chapter to the book Erewhon Calling: experimental sound in New Zealand, edited by Bruce Russell.
+As a writer she is actively involved with communicating about sound art, experimental music and wine.
+She is the co-editor of Writing Around Sound and has written for the likes of the UK’s The Wire magazine, Noisegate sound art journal, Berlin’s Datacide and contributed a chapter to the book Erewhon Calling: experimental sound in New Zealand, edited by Bruce Russell.
 In the area of wine, as well of writing a book on wine in New Zealand, she has edited a number of wine magazines (most recently WineNZ); was the wine editor for nine years of the New Zealand Herald’s Viva magazine; continues to contribute to specialist wine publications around the world and is an active senior wine show judge and panel chair at the International Wine & Spirit Competition.
-She has also hosted a number of experimental radio shows, on the UK’s Resonance FM to Christchurch’s RDU, and as a wine commentator on Radio New Zealand.
+She has also worked in radio, hosting a number of experimental radio shows, on the UK’s Resonance FM to Christchurch’s RDU, and as a wine commentator on Radio New Zealand.